pggPL/TransformerEngine/docs/features/low_precision_training/nvfp4/nvfp4.rst

 NVFP4 is the first 4-bit recipe introduced in Transformer Engine - please refer to the `NVFP4 paper <https://arxiv.org/abs/2509.25149>`__ for more details.
-It is more complex recipe than the previous ones - apart of new data format, it introduces multiple features which help training stability.
+It is a more complex recipe than the previous ones - apart from the new data format, it introduces multiple features which help training stability.

 Data Format